jmeehan16/sstore-doc/source/intro.rst

    :width: 600px
    :align: center

-S-Store is built on top of H-Store, a distributed main-memory OLTP database.
+S-Store is built on top of **H-Store**, a distributed main-memory OLTP database.
 You can read more about H-Store `here <https://hstore.cs.brown.edu>`_.
+H-Store, in turn, is partially built on the same codebase as **VoltDB**.
+You can read more about VoltDB `here <https://docs.voltdb.com/UsingVoltDB/>`_.
 S-Store adds a number of streaming constructs to H-Store, including:

 **Streams** - Append/delete data structures (queues) that push data from one piece of processing to another.
 Streams allow data to be passed from one SP to another in a dataflow graph.